amazon-ion/ion-python/README.md

 This package is designed to work with **Python 2.6+** and **Python 3.3+**

-***This package is an early work in progress under active development, and is not (yet) considered a complete implementation of Ion.***

 ## Development
 It is recommended to use `virtualenv` to create a clean environment to build/test Ion Python.